TrevinLiberty/low-optimization-library/README.md

 Well, worry no more!
 The **Low Optimization Library** is an open-source collection of containers and utility classes that will make your own code shine by comparison in even the simplest of tests!
-Written in C++ for maximum inefficiency, these containers are guaranteed to be orders of magnitude slower than even your naivest implementation.
+Written for maximum inefficiency, these STL-style C++ containers are guaranteed to be orders of magnitude slower than even your naivest implementation.
 Benchmark your own utility classes against ours for impressive results that are sure to impress your friends!
 Or, throw a few into random pieces of code at work!
 You're sure to look like a hero to your co-workers when you're